 You have survived.
 There are faded memories of years gone by where you endured some of your most difficult days.
 And it passed…

-You may have a permanent “limp” as my new friend Ashley Taylor wrote, but my guess is you are that much stronger for having survived.
-We all limp around with scars and broken dreams.
-However, it’s those unique wounds on the fiber of our being that make us all the more special.
-Significant.
-Strong.
-Victorious.
+You may have a permanent “limp” or a tender “scar”, but my guess is you are that much stronger for having survived.
+We all walk around with scars and limps.
+However, it’s those unique wounds planted in the fiber of our being that makes us all the wiser, stronger, victorious.

-The people I find most alluring and heroic, are the ones that have endured the dark days and rose to newer heights.
-It seems with our limps and scars, we still stand taller with each fall…slowly rising in triumph.
+The people I find most heroic are the ones who have endured their dark days and rose to newer heights.
+It seems with our limps and scars, we still stand taller with each fall…slowly rising in triumph, having survived our hardest times.

-You can spot those tall ones anywhere you go.
 How tall are you?
-How big is your limp?
+How wise have you become?
 How mighty is your strength?

-If you are in darkness, please take these words as a light to soak in.
+If you are “In.
+It.“, please take these words as a light to soak in and encouragement to carry on…

 It may not feel like it now…but somehow it will.
 It may not pass in a way that is pleasing to you.
 It may stick around for years.
 But in some way, it will pass into something that transforms you.
 And the darkness will lighten into an acceptable, and adaptive new world.